Luteinising Hormone: What do Your LH Levels Mean?-image

 How to increase LH levels

 Your diet and exercise regime can have an impact on fertility.
 If your LH level is on the lower side, it may be helpful to re-evaluate both of these.
-Excessive exercise is known to disrupt the release of GnRH from the hypothalamus which has knock-on effects on FSH and LH levels.
+Excessive exercise, that is exercise without adequately fueling the body, is known to disrupt the release of GnRH from the hypothalamus which has knock-on effects on FSH and LH levels.

 If you regularly consume soy or isoflavone products, these may cause excessively high levels of oestrogens.
 As mentioned above, this can suppress LH release from the pituitary gland.